 doris

-Doris Cacoilo is an artist and activist.
-She is the director of _gaia, an environment for creative process, an artist collective working to help support women artists and the advocacy of women's issues.
-She founded _gaia in 2002 with long time friend and fellow activist Amie Figueiredo in Hoboken, NJ. _gaia focuses on issues of the arts and advocacy and gives the women of the group a platform by which to explore activism and the creative process.
+Doris Cacoilo is an artist, activist, curator and educator.
+She is the director of _gaia an artist collective working to help support women artists and the advocacy of women's issues.
+She founded _gaia in 2002 with long time friend and fellow activist Amie Figueiredo. _gaia focuses on art and advocacy and gives the women of the group a platform by which to explore activism and the creative process.
 With the organization, Doris has developed programs and events focused on the social, political and artistic lives of women.
-She recently curated the Inside group artist show, showcasing the work of 20 artists, helped produce the P.S.1 WACK!
-Open Studio Artists Tour and has organized the Wonder Women program, an annual group artist residency and exhibition.
+She co-curated the group artist shows INside and Instant Gratification, showcasing the work of 30 artists, helped produce the P.S.1 WACK!
+Open Studio Artists Tour and has organized the Wonder Women Residency program, an annual group artist residency and exhibition - most recently exhibited at ABC No Rio in NYC.

 ARTIST STATEMENT: